jeremysteele/ReallyBadChatServer/Readme.md

 # Really Bad Chat Server
 #### Now includes 100% more stuff

 This server is bad.
 Like, really bad.
 Don't use it.
 Ever.
 Or maybe you should use it?
-I don't know, nor do I care.
+Who knows.

 Why did I make this?
 A friend bet me $50 I couldn't create a decently-functional chat server in an hour.
+So I did.

+He still owes me $50.

 ## Amazing Features